-- BHA complies with Energy Efficiency for Scottish Social Housing (EESSH). - Scottish Government to review EESSH2 in 2023 to "strengthen and realign" the standard with Net Zero requirements. - The Energy Efficiency Standard for Scottish Social Housing in Scotland (EESSH) aims to improve the energy efficiency of social housing in Scotland.
-This linked to Government objectives to reduce carbon emissions by 75% by 2030, 90% by 2040 and Net Zero emissions of all greenhouse gases by 2040. - Despite initial roll out of the EESSH2 standards, the Scottish Government proposes to review EESSH2 in order to strengthen and align the standard as set out in their climate change update, heat in building strategy and the housing to 2040 route Map.
+- BHA complies with Energy Efficiency for Scottish Social Housing (EESSH). - Scottish Government to review EESSH2 in 2025 to "strengthen and realign" the standard with Net Zero requirements.
+(However, at June 2024 the 2025 and 2032 EESH milestones are temporally on hold) - The Energy Efficiency Standard for Scottish Social Housing in Scotland (EESSH) aims to improve the energy efficiency of social housing in Scotland.
+This linked to Government objectives to reduce carbon emissions by 75% by 2030, 90% by 2040 and Net Zero emissions of all greenhouse gases by 2040.
+These timescales could be changed. - Despite initial roll out of the EESSH2 standards, the Scottish Government proposes to review EESSH2 in order to strengthen and align the standard as set out in their climate change update, heat in building strategy and the housing to 2040 route Map.
 "EESSH 2" standard: requires all social housing to achieve EPC Band B by 2032, with a further goal for all social housing in Scotland "as far as reasonably practical" to be carbon neutral by 2040. - Building Standards - As part of Housing to 2020, the Scottish Government is planning to introduce legislation for a new cross tenure Housing Standard in 2024/2025, for phased introduction from 2025 2030. - There is uncertainty about what would be satisfactory technical or financial reasons for not achieving the EPC Band B, as is written into the Standard.
 Financial affordability and support and the capacity of the market to provide the new technological solutions needed are also unclear. - SHR New Asset Management Guidance

-Overall - Net Zero aspirations of the Scottish Government and GCC are clear, but the tools for practical delivery are largely missing such as clarity of policy, funding, technology; procurement
+Overall - Net Zero aspirations of the Scottish Government and GCC are clear, but the tools for practical delivery are largely missing such as clarity of policy, funding, technology and procurement